 RST is a device reset pin.
-When RST is pulsed high, the X76F400 will output 32 bits of fixed data, which conforms to the standard for "synchronous responseto-reset."
-The part must not be in a write cycle for the response-to-reset to occur.
+When RST is pulsed high the X76F200 will output 32 bits of fixed data which conforms to the standard for "synchronous response to reset".
+The part must not be in a write cycle for the response to reset to occur.
 See Figure 7.
-If power is interrupted during the response-to-reset, the responseto-reset will be aborted and the part will return to the standby state.
+If there is power interrupted during the Response to Reset, the response to reset will be aborted and the part will return to the standby state.
 The response to reset is "mask programmable" only!